Orchid mycorrhiza

 Orchid mycorrhizae are endomycorrhizal fungi which develop symbiotic relationships with the roots and seeds of plants of the family Orchidaceae.
 Nearly all orchids are myco-heterotrophic at some point in their life cycle.
 Orchid mycorrhizae are critically important during orchid germination, as an orchid seed has virtually no energy reserve and obtains its carbon from the fungal symbiont.

 The symbiosis starts with a structure called a protocorm.
 During the symbiosis, the fungus develops structures called pelotons within the root cortex of the orchid.

-Many adult orchids retain their fungal symbionts throughout their life, although the benefits to the adult photosynthetic orchid and the fungus remain largely unexplained.
+Many adult orchids retain their fungal symbionts throughout their lives, although the benefits to the adult photosynthetic orchid and the fungus remain largely unexplained.

 Seed germination

 Orchids have several life stages.
 The first stage is the non-germinated orchid seed, the next stage is the protocorm, and the following stage is the adult orchid.
 Orchid seeds are very small (0.35mm to 1.50mm long), spindle-shaped, and have an opening at the pointed end.
 Each seed has an embryo that is undifferentiated and lacks root and shoot meristems.
-An orchid seed does not have enough nutritional support to grow on its own.
+An orchid seed does not have enough nutritional support to grow on its own, and lacks endosperm.
 Instead, it gets nutrients needed for germination from fungal symbionts in natural habitats.

-When the orchid seeds germinate they form intermediate structures called protocorms, young plants which have germinated but lack leaves and which consist mainly of parenchyma cells.
+When an orchid seed germinates it forms an intermediate structure called protocorm, young plants which have germinated but lack leaves and which consist mainly of parenchyma cells.
 Infected protocorms tend to develop an active meristem within a few days.
 In the adult stage, many orchids have a small amount of thick unbranched roots which results in a root system with a small surface area that is favorable to potentially mycotrophic tissue.

 Orchids lacking chlorophyll, called achlorophyllous mycoheterotrophs, will retain their fungal symbionts their entire lives, relying on the fungus for carbon.

-The debate over whether fungal symbiosis is necessary for the orchid is an old one, as Noel Bernard first proposed orchid symbiosis in 1899.
+The debate over whether fungal symbiosis is necessary for the orchid is an old one, as Noël Bernard first proposed orchid symbiosis in 1899.
 In 1922 the American botanist Lewis Knudson discovered that orchid seeds could be grown on agar and fungal sugars without mycorrhizae, however modern research has found that the germination of orchids may be more successful with specific fungi.

 Although epiphytic orchids grow on other plants they may produce chlorophyll in their leaves, stems, and roots.
 As with all orchids, germination and the development into protocorms is reliant upon fungal symbionts, which decrease the time of germination and increase the vigor of the protocorm.
 The reliance of orchids on specific fungi has been widely studied, and the populations of certain fungi which are present in the soil have proved to be of greater importance in seed germination than the orchid's proximity to older plants or their geographical location, as previously assumed.